4ngryR4v3n/fluffy-fiesta/documentation/kali_linux_setup.md

 ## Setting up the system

-After the installation completes and the system reboots, log into the root user and open a terminal.
+After the installation completes and the system reboots, log into the root user.

 ### Creating a non-root user

 Open gnome-control-center (this can be accessed either via typing "gnome-control-center" in a terminal, or by going to the status area on the right of the panel and selecting the settings icon).
-Navigate to Details/Users and click the "Add User..." button.
-Select "Administrator" under "Account Type" and fill in the rest before clicking "Add."
+Navigate to Details/Users and click "Add User."
+Be sure to select "Administrator" under "Account Type" or the user will not have access to sudo.

 **NOTE:** It is best practice to set the user's password to something other than the root or disk encryption passwords.